 Consistent with other bachelor’s degree programs, admission to an education school or department starts first with gaining admission to the institution.
 Students need a high school diploma or a GED in addition to an acceptable grade point average, which varies greatly by how selective the college or university is.
 Additionally, applicants need letters of recommendation and admission essays.
 Depending on the institution, students may be required to submit standardized test scores such as the SAT or ACT.

 Once admission is gained to the institution, students apply to the department or school that administers their education degree.
-The requirements range from a cumulative GPA of 2.5 and above. along with a series of prerequisite courses such as introductory psychology, human development, and a basic education course.
+The requirements range from a cumulative GPA of 2.5 and above to a series of prerequisite courses such as introductory psychology, human development, and a basic education course.
 Some departments require students to engage in an interview process while others admit students based on meeting grade point and course completion benchmarks.